Information for new recruit applicants

 Applicants must not have any tattoos which could cause offence to members of the public or colleagues, or be considered discriminatory, offensive or provocative.
 Tattoos on the face that are non-medical or not as a result of cosmetic surgery, will result in automatic rejection.
 All tattoos are assessed individually.
 Applicants are required to provide photographs of all non-intimate tattoos, with a visible measure for scale.
 A verifiable translation must accompany any tattoos containing non-English words, characters or representation and an explanation of the tattoos’ meaning or significance must also be provided.
 Facial piercings are not permitted because they are considered to undermine the dignity and authority of a police officer.
 There are also implications for an officer’s safety.
 Flesh tunnels or ear plugs that leave a hole greater than 4mm, once removed, provide a significant health and safety risk and would therefore result in automatic rejection.
 Applicants must seek advice from the DBS Resourcing Team if they believe that they may be unable to comply with our policy on tattoos and piercings.
 All applicants must also inform the Resourcing Team if at any stage during the recruitment process they acquire any further tattoos, piercings or any other body art, or are considering doing so, as this may affect their suitability.

 Individuals who have reserve responsibilities are not prevented from applying to join the MDP.
-However once a serving officer, there are a number of posts where it has not been deemed appropriate to have reserve responsibilities due to the nature of the role including Special Escort Group, Operational Support Unit, Tactical Support Group and Nuclear Guard Force.
+However once a serving officer, there are a number of posts where it has not been deemed appropriate to have reserve responsibilities due to the nature of the role including Special Escort Group, Operational Support Unit, Tactical Firearms Unit and Nuclear Guard Force.
 Officers who have reserve responsibilities are therefore not eligible to apply for posts within these specialisms.